 12. The US Actually Stole Mexican Territories

 Between 1846 and 1848 the Mexican-American war took place and Mexico lost the territories of what is now California (previously named Alta California), New Mexico, and Texas (previously called Tejas).

-As illustrious linguist and historian, Noam Chomsky said in his staggering book “Latin America from colonization to globalization”, the US actually stole Mexican its territories.
+As an illustrious linguist and historian, Noam Chomsky said in his staggering book “Latin America from Colonization to Globalization”, the US actually stole Mexican territories.

 The book tells you a lot of truths but it’s more about US foreign politics than anything else.
 And it’s not flattering.